zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/global-configuration/reporting-resources-status.md

 See the docs about [ConfigMap keys](/nginx-ingress-controller/configuration/global-configuration/configmap-resource) and [Command-line arguments](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments).

-Notes: The Ingress Controller does not clear the status of Ingress resources when it is being shut down.
+Notes: NGINX Ingress Controller does not clear the status of Ingress resources when it is being shut down.

 ## VirtualServer and VirtualServerRoute Resources